Law Schools Should Continue to Develop Critical Thinking Skills, Not Become Finishing Schools

 This is the actual content of the much-mocked concept of a safe space.
 While critics claim that this merely delays (and possibly worsens) the pain of the acid bath of reality, it is possible that some people need time and a bit of latitude while they get there.
 To use a different metaphor, throwing someone into the deep end of the pool sometimes works, but when it fails, it fails catastrophically.
 And even when it does work, that does not mean that there were no kinder methods to reach the same result.

 While that second reason might argue for some instruction during law school about professional behavior, it certainly does not mean that we have to wring our hands every time a student reacts viscerally to personally upsetting arguments.
 We teach professional responsibility in law school.
-A few minutes in that class devoted to saying that lawyers cannot act like they did as students is more than enough, although I suspect that most professors teaching such courses would think it a waste of time (as would their students).
+A few minutes in that class devoted to saying that lawyers cannot continue to act as they did as students is more than enough, although I suspect that most professors teaching such courses would think it a waste of time (as would their students).

 Above, I argued that law schools (as part of our system of higher education) serve an important role in teaching students the importance of intellectual honesty.
 What else do we teach?
 In a conversation yesterday, one of my soon-to-graduate research assistants said that the biggest thing she has learned in law school is how much she does not know, and that everyone -- EVERYONE, especially the biggest gunners -- is in the same position.
 Some people know more than others on any particular topic, of course, but whereas many students enter law school imagining that they will be given "the answers" to the legal questions that they will study, in fact they will learn that "it depends."
 Otherwise, why would there need to be courts of appeal?
 If everything can be learned and regurgitated, and there is no ambiguity, then life would be simple.
 But it is not.